Felixstowe branch line: Diesel power

-From 19 November 2019 Class 755/3 bi- mmode units took over operation of the branch passenger services.
+From 19 November 2019 Class 755/3 bi-mode units took over operation of the branch passenger services.

 The first diesel locomotive believed to have visited Felixstowe was Brush Type 2 D5503 which brought an excursion train from London Liverpool Street on 12 April 1959.

 Private sidings

 The following sidings have been connected to the Felixstowe branch line at various times but were not owned by the railway company.

 Port of Felixstowe

 The branch was built by the Felixstowe Railway and Pier Company.
 When most of the line was sold to the Great Eastern Railway, the builders retained the lines in the dock area and changed the company name to Felixstowe Dock and Railway.
 As the docks have expanded since the 1960s, so to have the railways to serve them.
 A Freightliner Terminal was opened in 1967 and this was followed by a Northern Freightliner Terminal and branch to Trimley which was completed in 1987.

 In June 2013 the Northern terminal was renamed Central Terminal when a new North terminal opened on an adjacent site.
 This new terminal is the first in the United Kingdom that can handle 30-wagon trains capable of carrying 90 TEUs.
 It is equipped with three Liebherr rail mounted gantry cranes but these will be increased to six when traffic expands.

 The following locomotives have worked for the Port of Felixstowe (as it is now known), most of which have been former British Rail locomotives.

 Freightliner UK also keep a Class 08 at Felixstowe for shunting its trains.
 The locomotive is exchanged from time to time for maintenance purposes.